 DMV will continue to increase enforcement and promote the collection of revenue for the Commonwealth through a variety of enforcement tools and dedicated law enforcement resources.
-Pursuant to legislation enacted in 2015, DMV has implemented standards and established processes for the licensure of transportation network companies (TNCs) and the regulation of intrastate TNC operations.
+DMV will continue to license and regulate for hire motor carriers and enforce compliance with various motor carriers and size and weight requirements.
 DMV will maintain its high collection rate, maintain support to localities through the Vehicle Registration Withholding program, and enforce fuels tax collection though its dedicated law enforcement personnel.